timothyckl/BED-CA1/README.md

 - [ ] Create additional/advanced features.
     - [x] Endpoint to upload/store images.
         - [x] Validate file format.
 Only accept .jpg / .png and less than 1MB.
-    - [ ] Hash passwords to store into db.
+    - [x] Hash passwords to store into db.
-        - [ ] Generate random salt specific to each userid.
     - [ ] Action logging system with timestamp for each request made.
     - [ ] Endpoint to filter products.
-    - [ ] Promotion/Discount Feature.
+    - [x] Promotion/Discount Feature.